backdoordetectors/backdoordetectors.github.io/index.md

 &nbsp;&nbsp;
 # Partial Backdoor Attacks {#partialBackdoor}

-We demonstrate that a trigger attached to only source classes of interest (in the video demo STOP and 80 kmph signs) activate the backdoor to designated target label (the targeted STOP sign); while the trigger on other objects do not activate the backdoor.
+We demonstrate an object-based attack.
+A trigger attached to only source classes of interest (in the video demo *80 kmph* and *STOP* signs) activate the backdoor to detect designated targets (the 80 kmph to the targeted STOP sign and STOP sign to 110 kmph signs); while the trigger on other objects (Giveway signs in the video) do not activate the backdoor.

 <a name="partialSec"></a>